GeoDaCenter/opioid-policy-scan/data_final/metadata/Access_SubstanceUseTreatment.md

 Access06 - Nearest euclidean distance from Substance Use Treatment facilities to centroids of ZCTA areas.
 Files can be found [here]().
 * Access06_Z: Access at ZCTA level for contiguous US
 * Access06_T: Access at census tract level for contiguous US
-* Access06_AK_Z: Access at ZCTA level for state of Alaska
-* Access06_AK_T: Access at census tract level for state of Alaska
-* Access06_HI_Z: Access at ZCTA level for state of Hawaii
-* Access06_HI_T: Access at census tract level for state of Hawaii

 ### Data Source(s) Description:
-Variables were obtained from the SAMHSA service locator.
-Raw data and more details can be found [here](https://findtreatment.samhsa.gov/locator).
+Variables were obtained from the SAMHSA service locator. substance use treatment facilities are collected in SAMHSA's annual National Survey of Substance Abuse Treatment Services.
+The lists and locations of these facilities are based off of certification and data collection for treatment facilities by state abuse agencies for the Behavioral Health Services Information System.
+Also included in this set are treatment facilities that state substance abuse agencies, for a variety of reasons, do not fund, license, or certify which are found through periodic screening of alternative databases.
+Raw data can be found [here](https://findtreatment.samhsa.gov/locator), and more details about data collection can be found [here](https://www.samhsa.gov/data/data-we-collect/n-ssats-national-survey-substance-abuse-treatment-services).

 ### Description of Data Processing: